-Figure 151.
+Figure 121.
 The Advanced / UPnP page.

 By default, the UPnP function is enabled.
 You can also manually add port forwarding rules for network applications on the Firewall / Virtual Servers page.
+From the Type drop-down list, select the WAN connection type through which the function will operate.